davidmaceachern/rust-web-starter/README.md

 Begin by interacting with these services using the code in `/client/src/main.rs`.

-Run client code as we develop by using `cd client && cargo watch -s 'cargo build'`
+Run syntax checking on client code as we develop by using `cd client && cargo watch -s 'cargo build'`

+Run the client.

+`$ cargo run --bin client`

+Run the collector.
+`$ cargo run --bin collector`

 Install new packages using `cargo add`.